 Your next big hurdle is the job interview phase.

 Though this may seem like a frightening endeavor, it doesn’t need to be.
-The greatest resource you can employ to help you nail your job interview is your resume content.
-If you are just starting out on the job application process, let this point be a very good one to remember:
+Your resume content is the greatest resource you can use to help you nail your job interview.
+If you are starting the job application process, let this point be a perfect one to remember:

-If you design your resume properly, you will not only receive a request from a hiring company, but you will be able to excel during your job interview as well.
+If you design your resume correctly, you will not only receive a request for an interview with a hiring company; you will excel during your job interview.

-Your resume content should contain professional achievements, hard skill sets, and areas of expertise that not only make you a qualified job candidate, but also set you apart from your competition.
+Resume content should contain professional achievements, complex skill sets, and areas of expertise that make you a top-qualified job candidate to set you apart from your competition.

 The first area I want to focus on is job-related accomplishments.
-These are solid proof that you are able to execute your duties very well, while either saving the company money, landing new clients, or increasing revenue.
-Your achievements may include things like:
+These prove that you can execute your duties excellently while saving the company money, landing new clients, or increasing revenue.
+Achievements may include events like:

 1. Increased sales by 20%.